-There are 4 steelhead Jig setups that I use when guiding and fishing for steelhead in rivers and these jig setups will work on great lakes steelhead and on west coast steelhead.
-Jigs are an often overlooked bait, but jigs can be very effective in many situations and with different methods used by steelhead anglers.
+Jigs are an often overlooked bait, but steelhead jigs can be very effective in many situations.
+Jigs can also be used with different methods used by steelhead anglers.

-I use a different jig setup when I am fishing under a float with steelhead jigs than I do when using other setups like when I’m casting and twitching jigs along the bottom, or Drift Fishing, or when Bottom Bouncing jigs.
+I use a different jig setup when I am fishing jigs under a float than I do when using other setups like when I’m casting and twitching jigs along the bottom, or Drift Fishing, or when Bottom Bouncing jigs.

 Float Fishing Steelhead Jig Setup

 I float fish jigs under a float the same way that I float fish with a spawn sac or with a worm under a float.

-I even follow all the same fundamentals for getting a great presentation and it is often my most effective method.
+I even follow all the same fundamentals for getting an excellent presentation, often a jig under a float is most effective method.

 To see my favorite steelhead jigs for under a float or to see my favorite steelhead jigs for casting, also when and why I use them, check out my page Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them.

-The key with this setup is getting a great presentation, which if you are not good at doing this you should check out my page Float Fishing For Steelhead – A River Guides Advice, or if you use Centerpin reels check my Centerpin Fishing page.
+The key with this setup is getting an excellent presentation, check out my page Float Fishing For Steelhead – A River Guides Advice, or if you use Centerpin reels check my Centerpin Fishing page.

 The Float Fishing Drop Shot Steelhead Jig Setup

 The float fishing drop shot steelhead jig setup is similar to what the bass and walleye guys call drop-shotting.
 Yes, drop-shotting under a float or without a float can be a great method for steelhead in rivers.

-With this method, I’m actually dragging a set of weights, usually split shots along the bottom.
-I use the same lightweight steelhead jigs that I use in the above float fishing setup.
+With this method, I’m actually dragging a set of weights, usually split shots along the bottom while using the same lightweight steelhead jigs that I use in the above float fishing setup.